mehrdadmhmdi/STAT_546/data/readme.md

-This subset of the data has been partially clean and cols are normalized.
+This subset of the data has been partially cleaned and cols are normalized.
 You may further clean the data if needed.